His Majesty O'Keefe: Preproduction

 Haskin arrived in Sydney, Australia in June 1952 and five Australian actors had roles in the supporting cast, including Lloyd Berrell, Guy Doleman, Muriel Steinbeck, Grant Taylor and Harvey Adams.

 Max Osbiston was offered a role but turned it down due to his film commitments.

 Later in June Haskin moved to Fiji where the bulk of the movie was shot.

 The film was made with "frozen" English funds, so many English technicians and cast were used and it was decided to shoot on location in Fiji, a British colony at the time.

 Joan Rice was cast in July 1952.

 Shooting

-Fiming took four months, mostly on location in the South Pacific in Fiji – not Yap.
+Filming took four months, mostly on location in the South Pacific in Fiji – not Yap.
 Also, indigenous people and customs/dances portrayed in the movie were Fijian.